Table of Contents

 No products found.

-There are more than a few things that we loved about the Grizzly Joint Health supplement including the NASC certification.
+There are more than a few things that we loved about the Grizzly Joint Health supplement, including the NASC certification.
 What made it especially appealing, though, was the fact that it addressed two problems at once so we could cut down on our daily supplements and the cost of those supplements while still making Jet feel comfortable.
 Best of all, though, is the simple fact that the product worked while being tiny enough to slip into food and not give Jet toxic gas as the Shen Calmer did!

-There are various similar products available that combine hemp with fish oils, however, these products are NOT all created equal and we have yet to find one that matches up to Grizzly brand.
-I’d recommend this anxiety solution for dogs with all degrees of anxiety, although, it’s particularly helpful for older dogs who are in need of joint support as well.
+There are various similar products available that combine hemp with fish oils, however, these products are NOT all created equal and we have yet to find one that matches up to the Grizzly brand.
+I’d recommend this anxiety solution for dogs with all degrees of anxiety, although it’s particularly helpful for older dogs who are in need of joint support as well.

 3. Bach Rescue Remedy Pet Dropper

 Bach Flower Rescue Remedy Natural Stress Reliever is a product I became familiar with through working with various rescue organizations.
-I had seen it work firsthand in dogs traveling with rescue convoys and had no reason to doubt that it would work for Jet too.
+I had seen it work firsthand in dogs traveling with rescue convoys and had no reason to doubt that it would work for Jet, too.

-The ingredients in Bach Flower's Rescue Remedy drops are all natural (coming from flowers that are pet-safe) which is one of the things that I think appeals to most people about this anxiety solution.
+The ingredients in Bach Flower's Rescue Remedy drops are all natural (coming from flowers that are pet-safe), which is one of the things that I think appeals to most people about this anxiety solution.
 For us, it was particularly appealing because of Jet’s sensitivity to just about everything!

 Why do I still recommend trying Rescue Remedy if you have a dog with anxiety if it didn’t work for us?
 Because I’ve seen it work very effectively in reducing travel-related stress in rescue dogs.
-It can be a very effective solution for mild situational anxiety and I’ve heard other dog parents praise it for noise phobias too (although I have not seen this application first hand.)
+It can be a very effective solution for mild situational anxiety, and I’ve heard other dog parents praise it for noise phobias, too (although I have not seen this application firsthand.)